 Dr. Taylor Chastain Griffin is the National Director of Animal-Assisted Interventions (AAI) Advancement at Pet Partners.
 In this role, she oversees the organizations’ empirical research collaborations and works with other field leaders to motivate standardization and professionalization of the intervention.

-Dr. Chastain Griffin and her husband live in northeast Georgia with their 7 dogs and 3 cats, whom they affectionally call the queens and kings of unconditional positive regard.
+Dr. Chastain Griffin and her husband live in northeast Georgia with their seven dogs and three cats, whom they affectionally call the queens and kings of unconditional positive regard.
 Dr. Chastain Griffin’s empirical appreciation for human-animal interaction is matched by her personal and professional testimonies of how her animals have inspired countless meaningful interactions in their work as therapy animals.

-To arrange an interview with Dr. Chastain Griffin, please contact the press office at (425) 679-5514 or email firstname.lastname@example.org.
+To arrange an interview with Dr. Chastain Griffin, please contact the press office at email@example.com or (425) 679-5514.